Older adult woman sitting on couch engaged in conversation with her husband.

 Common Behavior 2: Anxiety and Agitation

-Hand-wringing, pacing and rocking are all signs of anxiety and agitation.
+Hand-wringing, pacing, and rocking are all signs of anxiety and agitation.
 These behaviors are often caused by different medical conditions or circumstances.
-Keep in mind that a person with Alzheimer’s is experiencing a loss of their ability to negotiate information and situations.
+Keep in mind that a person with Alzheimer’s is experiencing a loss of their ability to process information and situations.

 How to manage this behavior: There are several different ways you can try to help a loved one calm their feelings of anxiety and agitation.
 These actions may also help calm you down.